benpocalypse/Markerator/README.md

 # Markerator
 A very simple static website generator written in C#/.Net.
 I created this mainly because I was disappointed at the sheer complexity of any of the existing static site generators I was able to find.
-No offense to anyone creating web content, but to me, things have gotten far too complex to create even an MVP website.
+No offense to anyone creating web content, but to me, things have gotten far too complex to create even a minimal website.
 I plan to dogfood markerator for my own website once it reaches a minimum level of maturity.
 And yes, I realize the logo is very immature.

 ![Markerator Logo](docs/images/markerator_logo_small.png)